-This document presents the results of the GPS SPS performance assessment for the period of January to March 2021.
+This document presents the results of the GPS SPS performance assessment for the period of April to June 2021.
 The objectives of the study are to compare the measured performance against US DoD SPS performance specification [RD.1], covering the following parameters [AD.1]:

 - SPS SiS Accuracy,

 - SPS SiS Integrity,

 - SPS SiS Continuity,

 - SPS SiS Availability,

-- ×.
-PDOP Availability,
+- PDOP Availability,

 - SPS Position Service Availability and

-- SPS Position Service Accuracy. н.
+- SPS Position Service Accuracy.

-It also includes NANU analysis and geomagnetic activity.
+It also includes NANU analysis.
 The performance is analysed using raw data recorded at the OSi site MLG1.